-Comparison mode is a handy feature in Search Console that allows you to compare data such as that between devices (mobile vs. desktop) etc. Previously when more than a single metric was selected, the table didn’t show any percentage difference.
+Comparison mode is a handy feature in Search Console that allows you to compare data between devices (mobile vs. desktop) etc. Previously when more than a single metric was selected, the table didn’t show any percentage difference.
 The mode has now been updated to allow for multiple comparisons.

 You can learn more about these features via Google Webmaster Central.

 In November 2020, Google announced the “page experience update” would go live this year and has released a bunch of information to help site owners improve their page experience and prepare for the algorithm changes.

 - The rollout will be gradual and start in mid-June 2021